VoronManiac/Maniac-Chamber-Lighting/README.md

 * Remove the center two pins of the female JST connector.
 They'll slip out of the PCB side of the connector with enough force.
 Tin the remaining two pins.
 * Place the LEDBar into a small tool vise if available to help hold things in place.
 This helps immensely.
 * Test fit the JST connector into the LEDBar.
 Test fit the LEDRetainer by placing it over the connector and pressing it into place (it will need to be removed so don't force it). **Dry fit** the COB strip under the connector and note the alignment of the tinned pads and the connector pins.
 Check that that there is enough room for the un-tinned end of the COB strip to lay flat.
-* Remove the middle wires on the male JST connector using an exacto to pry up the retaining tabs on the JST plastic housing.
+* Remove the middle wires on the male JST connector using an Exacto to pry up the retaining tabs on the JST plastic housing.
 Swap wires as needed to have Red on the "+" pin and Black on the "-" pin

 ![](https://github.com/VoronManiac/Maniac-Chamber-Lighting/blob/main/Image/PXL_20230324_04431653.jpg?raw=true)
 * Remove the LEDRetainer, and male & female connectors.